 work in two ways: for monthly planning, in two-week chunks, and also for planning ahead, looking toward six months from now for longer-term goals.
 Starting with a more immediate focus, find out when the next new Moon takes place (the next one is on November 3, and it's a solar eclipse

 .
 (You may want to pick up a copy in the meantime, too!)
 The new Moon continues to be potent three days after it is exact, but the energy is more available beforehand, and in the hours leading up to the exact new Moon -- that's why it's a good idea to note the exact moment in your time zone.
-Share a free sample Friends and Lovers.
-Are you two best friends and lovers?
-Try a free sample of this powerful reading today!
+Share a free sample Dharma and Karma Charts.
+Astrology for the soul!
+Try your free Dharma Chart Karma Chart today!

 If you're a visual artist, use the three days before and after the next new Moon to sketch out what you'd like to create next.
 If you're a writer or filmmaker, use the new Moon window to test your ideas out on paper, even if you're just free writing in your journal.
 If you're a musician, jot down some notes toward your next song or jam on your instrument, freestyle.
 It's not about finishing a masterpiece -- it's just about getting started at this stage.